Pendo vs Mixpanel? Which of the two is better for your SaaS product team?

 Userpilot pricing

 There’s no clear winner in the Pendo vs Mixpanel duel.
-Mixpanel’s analytics are more advanced than Pendo’s but you need other tools to act on the insights.
-Pendo gives you tools to act on the data, but they are fairly limited.
+Mixpanel’s analytics are more advanced than Pendo’s, but you need other tools to act on the insights.
+Pendo does provide tools like in-app guides, tooltips, and NPS surveys to act on data, but compared to a platform like Userpilot, Pendo’s engagement tools can be somewhat limited in flexibility and granularity, especially in its lower-tier plans.

 Userpilot’s analytics features, engagement layer, feedback functionality, and attractive pricing plans make it a strong alternative to both.